DrewNaylor/Retiled/README.md

 Any other copyrights and trademarks belong to their respective people and companies/organizations.<br>
 Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five).
 Anything else that's used in the future will be added to this list.

+**NB:** You may need to install the `ttf-ms-fonts` package (name may vary by distro) so that the proper fonts are available to Avalonia, otherwise it'll crash.

 ## Screenshots
 Below are some prototype screenshots in case you want to see how things are going so far.